synopsys-sig/srm-k8s/docs/deploy/registry.md

 ## Docker Registry Login

-Copy the Synopsys SIG Docker images to your private registry with these steps:
+Log on to the Synopsys SIG Docker registry and your private Docker registry with these steps:

 1. Login to Synopsys SIG Community at https://community.synopsys.com/s/.
 2. Navigate to Licenses > SRM.
 3. Click on View/Request Docker Registry Credential to open the license pop-up.
 This pop-up contains copy buttons to copy the credentials.
 4. Log on to the Synopsys SIG registry using the following command, specifying the username and password you copied:
 ```
 $ docker login sig-repo.synopsys.com
 ```